Frequently Asked Questions

 How much will it cost to ride?

 Rates will vary to align with the nature of use and time of day.
 For example, an urban commuter will pay much less than a tourist on a sunny Saturday afternoon.
+Children under a certain age will ride for free if accompanied by an adult.
+Passes will be available for families, youth, seniors and others.

 Will it work with ETS?